 The safety and wellbeing of our people is our top priority.
 In 2017, we took steps to minimise the impact of domestic violence with a package of initiatives to protect and support employees.
 We provide special leave, emergency accommodation, financial support and training to equip leaders and employees to step in and help – safely and effectively.

 In 2018, in Australia, this led to Rio Tinto being the first mining company to receive White Ribbon accreditation and recognition at the annual Australian Women in Resources National Awards.
-In 2020, we extended this programme to more than 98% of our employees globally, with plans to extend it across the entire Group.
+Our domestic violence support programmes now cover 100% of our employees.

 Fatigue is a critical risk in our day-to-day operations.
 Some of the work our employees do is physically and mentally taxing; fatigue increases the chances of injury, even when people are not at work.